COSC481W-2019Winter/classproject-sudo-give_us_an_a/docs/Sprint5Meeting1Minutes.md

 # Sprint 5 Meeting 1 Minutes
 ## Brian
 ### What I did last time
+* Researched Elevation
 ### Problems
+* The `SensorManager` needs the pressure at nearest airport.
+Need to calculate pressure based on altitude given in `.dat` file.
 ### What I will do next
+* Implement pressure to altitude conversion
 ## Drew
 ### What I did last time
 ### Problems